leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-Building-a-Report-from-Scratch.md

 ![](/images/L-Dev-Report_from_Scratch/88.png)

 For the arguments OnPullSaveOrBoth and OnClearRunOrBoth, you want ”Pull” and ”Clear” respectively.
 This is because you want to execute “Trigger 2” explained in [the ReportDefaults() documentation](https://docs.gointerject.com/wIndex/ReportDefaults.html#trigger-combination-list).
-With these arguments, the defaults will trigger when the user performs a Pull-Clear event-action sequence.
+With these arguments, ReportDefaults() will trigger when the user performs a Pull-Clear event-action sequence.

 Enter **”Pull”** into the **OnPullSaveOrBoth** field, and **”Clear”** into **OnClearRunOrBoth**.